Jump to content

-Thank you Joe Herod for being the lone voice of reason.
-This money SHOULD be utilized elsewhere and repairs at the pool are just one example.
-I'm sure there are other city facilities that could stand some repair or upgrade.
-We have two health and fitness centers, school facilities and like taxslave said…the great outdoors.
-I don't know who is going to use this facility, but probably not all the young people that play video games four hours a day.If the Parks and Rec Department wants a rec center so badly, they should do the research themselves.
-They should involve other like interested community members and professionals and put together a plan.
 I personally think the community needs an animal shelter.
 If you've ever been to our local facility you know what an abysmal place it is.
 This is an issue that is important to me.
 Try to convince the city of this and they want a proposal, numbers and a plan to pay for it.
 And who do they want to come up with all this?
 The animal control officers - presumably on their own time.

 Contents of this site are © Copyright 2017 Craig Daily Press.
 All rights reserved.